govau/frontdoor/ui/src/content/buyer/products-and-services/sourcing-arrangements/ibm.md

 ---
 layout: buyer
-title: 'Whole-of-government arrangement for IBM products and services'
+title: 'whole-of-government arrangement for IBM products and services'
 summary: 'For sourcing software as a service, customer relationship management, development tools'
 panel: 'ibm'
 ---